The 3 & 4 Years Program

 As we believe parent communication is important, especially for younger children, we encourage the parents to write a note to the teacher in the communication notebook to let the teacher know about any changes in sleeping, eating or behavior patterns that can really make a difference in the teacher being able to manage how a child may interact with friends and/or any activities that are planned for the day.

-8:15 a.m. – 8:20 a.m.: Classroom Welcome.
-Free play and activity completion for the previous day are a good transition into the classroom atmosphere.
+8:00 a.m. – 8:20 a.m.: Classroom Welcome.
+Children put away their belongings as they arrive, and learn how to organize their cubby and/or drawers.
+Free play and activity completion can follow for the previous day are a good transition into the classroom atmosphere.
 Children will engage with the teachers and classmates while waiting for circle time.
 Our preschool program activities, on the shelves, are a combination of age-appropriate Montessori based tools, French language and writing curriculum-based activities fostering socialization, play, while reinforcing visual, auditory, sensory and fine motor skills.

 8:20 a.m. – 8:45 a.m.: Circle Time.
 Circle Time is a very important time of the day in the French curriculum.
 This is time is called in French “Les Rituels”.
 These ‘rituels’ are an important academic aspect of the French preschool classroom.
 These ‘rituels’ are classifieds into “Social Rituals” and “Learning Rituals”.
 They aim for functional learning and give meaning to learning.
 These ‘rituels’ are based on the age of the child and the period in the school year.
 This is also the time where the children get to say an official “Good Morning!” to their friends and their teachers.
 They sit, relax, and begin to focus on their lessons for the day and find out about the upcoming activity.